COVID-Net S: Towards computer-aided severity assessment via training and validation of deep neural networks for geographic extent and opacity extent scoring of chest X-rays for SARS-CoV-2 lung disease severity: Materials and Methods

 \subsection{Model development}

 The development of the deep neural network architecture for computer-aided severity scoring is important as it dictates the sequence of mathematical operations that maps the input CXR data to the predicted severity scores (e.g., geographic extent score and opacity extent score).
 Specifically, the architecture of the deep neural network will affect the efficiency and effectiveness with which it is able to learn the underlying parameters and operations in this complex, hierarchical mapping.
-In this study, the architecture of the deep neural networks used to evaluate the feasibility of computer-aided severity scoring of SARS-CoV-2 lung disease severity is based on the COVID-Net deep neural network architecture~\cite{COVIDNet}, which was found to achieve state-of-the-art performance in SARS-CoV-2 detection.
-The last layers of the COVID-Net architecture are replaced with a set of new layers to enable the prediction of severity scores corresponding to scores within the dynamic range of 0 to 1.
+In this study, the architecture of the deep neural networks used to evaluate the feasibility of computer-aided severity scoring of SARS-CoV-2 lung disease severity, which we name COVID-Net S, is based on the COVID-Net deep neural network architecture~\cite{COVIDNet}, which was found to achieve state-of-the-art performance in SARS-CoV-2 detection.
+The last layers of the COVID-Net architecture are replaced with a set of new layers (a 128 neuron dense layer, a 3 neuron dense layer, and a single output score prediction layer) to enable the prediction of severity scores corresponding to scores within the dynamic range of 0 to 1.
 These scores can be mapped back to the original dynamic ranges of geographic extent score and opacity extent score used during radiological scoring.
-Figure 1 presents an overview of this network architecture.
+Figure 1 presents an overview of this COVID-Net S network architecture and is publicly available for open access at \url{https://github.com/lindawangg/COVID-Net}.
 The network architecture consists of projection-expansion-projection design patterns for high representational capacity while maintaining computational efficiency, selective long-range connectivity to improve learning efficiency, and high architectural diversity.